waacton/Unicolour/README.md

 A `Configuration` parameter can be used to change the RGB model (e.g. Adobe RGB, wide-gamut RGB) and the white point of the XYZ colour space (e.g. D50 reference white used by ICC profiles).

-RGB configuration requires red, green, and blue chromaticity coordinates, the reference white point, and the inverse companding function.
+RGB configuration requires red, green, and blue chromaticity coordinates, the companding functions, and the reference white point.
 XYZ configuration only requires the reference white point.